Geeks-Solutions/nuxt-sections/README.md

 - `projectUrl`: _to use only if you intend to run sections in SSR_ set it to the project url you defined in your project interface on sections back office.
 - `queryStringSupport`: _to use only if you intend to use query strings on your project_ set it to `enabled`.
 Enabling it on a project that does not have access to query strings will return errors when getting pages.

-> For the module to work properly the following packages are required to be installed `cookie-universal-nuxt` `@nuxtjs/axios`
+> The following packages are installed by the module:
+`cookie-universal-nuxt`
+`@nuxtjs/axios`
 `@nuxtjs/i18n`
+`vue-toastification/nuxt`
+>
-`vue-toastification/nuxt` and they should be added to the modules inside `nuxt.config.js` like below:
+> For the module to work properly, they should be added to the modules inside `nuxt.config.js` like below:

 ```js
 {